Red Pill In Love Part II: How to Develop Long-Term Love Relationships (and why)

 Mastery of the game is a sign its time to look for more.
 When the ennui and boredom set in, its both a sign of you finishing the bang game and being ready for the love game.
 No, just one more girl won’t make a difference.
 The result will be the same.

 Once your value is developed, its time to start considering the next level.
-For that we need to separate the the potential winners from the pack and make our choice(s) wisely.
+For that, we need to separate the potential winners from the pack and make our choice(s) wisely.

 2) Filter prospects hard.